telepresenceio/telepresence/docs/index.md

 In the next section we'll discuss using Telepresence with an existing `Deployment` - you can [skip ahead](#in-depth-usage) if you want.

 To get started we'll use `telepresence --new-deployment quickstart` to create a new `Deployment` and matching `Service`.
-The client will connect to the remote Kubernetes cluster via that `Deployment` and then run a local Docker container that is proxied into the remote cluster.
+The client will connect to the remote Kubernetes cluster via that `Deployment`.
 You'll then use the `--run-shell` argument to start a shell that is proxied to the remote Kubernetes cluster.

 Let's start a `Service` and `Deployment` in Kubernetes, and wait until it's up and running.